Cypher1/tako/README.md

 ### Prerequisites

-Ika currently uses `cargo` for builds and running tests and git submodules for dependency management.
+Tako currently uses `cargo` for builds and running tests and git submodules for dependency management.

 Installation instructions can be found at https://rustup.rs/ Non-rust dependencies can be installed via